Rishabh9818/CPNS-Labs/en/lab4/lab4.md

     mkdir /srv/tftp

+If you cannot find the `tftpd` package with the package manager, then install the `tftpd-hpa` package and add the `-v` flag and the `-c` flag in the `/etc/default/tftpd-hpa` configuration file to enable automatic availability of newly added files in the `/srv/tftp` and enable more verbose logging.

+    apt install tftpd-hpa

+    nano /etc/default/tftpd-hpa

+    # /etc/default/tftpd-hpa

+    TFTP_USERNAME="tftp"
+    TFTP_DIRECTORY="/srv/tftp"
+    TFTP_ADDRESS=":69"
+    TFTP_OPTIONS="-v -c --secure"

 ### 3. Task

 It we need a system bootloader that allows booting over the network.
 For example, let's use `pxelinux` by first obtaining it with a package manager and then moving it to `/srv/tftp` to make it accessible via TFTP on the network.